dip0011/HOMELLC/README.md

 ## Assumptions/liberties
 I have completed all the necessary functionality for this assignment.
 I have not spent much time on creating a high-level UI, instead, I focused more on the functionalities.
 Please take a look and I have also included a demo video in the Demo folder.

+## Updates
+I have included env files for both the client and the server, Now you just need to past your MongoDB URL inside 'server > config > dev.env' and the  run this project.